antonbashir/dart-reactive-transport/README.md

 - `onSubscribe`: Called when a new subscriber requests messages.
 - `onError`: Called when an error occurs.
 - `onRequest`: Called when a subscriber requests more messages.

+## ReactiveProducer

+The main class for reactive producer using the Iouring Transport library.

+### Method: `payload`

+Schedules a payload to be sent through the transport.

+- Parameters:
+  - `data`: The data to be encoded and sent.
+    - Type: `dynamic`
+  - `complete`: (optional) Whether to complete the stream with the current buffer.
+    - Type: `bool`

+### Method: `error`

+Schedules an error message to be sent through the transport.

+- Parameters:
+  - `message`: The error message.
+    - Type: `String`

+### Method: `cancel`

+Cancels a currently scheduled payload or error stream.

+### Method: `complete`

+Completes the stream with an empty buffer.

+### Method: `request`

+Requests a specified number of data bytes to be sent through the transport.

+- Parameters:
+  - `count`: The number of data bytes to request.
+    - Type: `int`

+### Method: `unbound`

+Requests an unbounded number of data bytes to be sent through the transport.

 ## ReactiveTransport